sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 She sat in the garage on a towel and looked at me as if she'd been called into a meeting whose agenda had not been shared.
 It's spring.

+She must have missed the Google calendar invite.

-I grew up with two very ambitious parents and Juni.
-Juni was Burmese and I called her husband Baba.
+I grew up with two very ambitious parents and Pawnee.
+Her husband's name was Baba.

 I have a Slavic name.
 None of the words pointed where they were meant to.
+None of those jobs were for me.

 Baba, in my language, was grandmother - but I called my grandmother, Nona.

 In his, Baba means something paternal.
 I didn't make the rules.

+I'd run in their yard, rows of fruit trees kept us busy picking plums and apples.

-I'd run in their yard.
-We'd pick vegetables that Juni planted.
-My grandpa grew vegetables as well.
+My grandpa grew greens as well.
 She'd pick fresh chives and make "Chinese Hamburger".
 Years later, I learned, jiǔcài hézi.

 She always cut my hair in the summer, white bowl, red trim over black curls.
+If they stayed too long they'd form a loose wave.

 Eighty dollars and a drive and a stranger was the alternative.